Fusionless Treatment for Scoliosis

 WE SPECIALIZES IN

-Dr. Baynham specializes in the treatment of spinal deformity.
-When surgery is indicated Dr. Baynham provides a diverse range of options from traditional spinal deformity correction and fusion to the more innovative growth modulation (spinal tethering / stapling) and growth preservation (growing rods) techniques.
+Dr. Asghar specializes in the treatment of spinal deformity.
+When surgery is indicated Dr. Asghar provides a diverse range of options from traditional spinal deformity correction and fusion to the more innovative growth modulation (spinal tethering / stapling) and growth preservation (growing rods) techniques.

 FUSIONLESS SCOLIOSIS SURGERY